KRTN-LD

-KRTN-LD, virtual channel 39 (UHF digital channel 18), is a low-power MeTV-affiliated television station licensed to Albuquerque, New Mexico, United States.
-Owned by the Telemundo Station Group subsidiary of NBCUniversal, it is sister to Telemundo owned-and-operated station KASA-TV (channel 2), KTEL-CD (channel 15), and KUPT-LD (channel 16).
+KRTN-LD (channel 39) is a low-power television station in Albuquerque, New Mexico, United States, affiliated with the digital multicast network Cozi TV.
+It is owned by the Telemundo Station Group subsidiary of NBCUniversal alongside Telemundo owned-and-operated station KASA-TV (channel 2), KTEL-CD (channel 15), and KUPT-LD (channel 16).
 KRTN-LD's transmitter is located at Sandia Crest.

-On January 18, 2017, Ramar Communications took over operations of KASA-TV, a former Fox affiliate.
-Telemundo has replaced Fox on channel 2.1, while MeTV is now shown from the same signal as channel 15.1, the former channel position of Telemundo.

-KRTN-TV

-KRTN-TV is the full powered satellite station based in Durango, Colorado that broadcasts on channel 33.
+KRTN-TV is the full-power satellite station based in Durango, Colorado, that broadcasts on channel 33.
 This station is also seen throughout the Albuquerque–Santa Fe market on Dish Network and DirecTV channel 33.

 Many local commercials on this station are from businesses in Durango and Albuquerque.
-KRTN also features "Durango TV" a local half-hour community show.
+KRTN also features Durango TV, a local half-hour community show.

 Additionally, KRTN is also shown on digital subchannels of these stations: